Last updated January 7, 2017

 Dateline: Brasov, Romania

-In British electronica trio Years and Years‘ newest single, King, vocalist Olly Alexander sings about the shackles of a bad relationship and how he wants out.
+In King, the newest single by British electronica trio Years and Years‘, vocalist Olly Alexander sings about the shackles of a bad relationship and how he wants out.

 I’m certainly not a music scholar, but it seems the title “King” is a nod to the feeling of freedom he feels in said relationship.
 However, in reality, he knows he is anything but free and is asking to be let go from the sense of false freedom.

 It sounds a lot like expats doing taxes.

 I caught you watching me under the light

 And oh, oh, oh